Debunking Plastic Myths

 03 Conclusion

-This project recognises the achievements in plastic waste management but points out the distance left to go to achieve our recycling goals and a circular economy.
+The project celebrates the progress made in plastic waste management, while being honest about how far there still is to go to reach our recycling goals and a genuine circular economy.

-The project was widely received in its initial language (English) and has since been translated into Spanish, French, Russian, Chinese and Arabic.
-Chinese and Arabic presented AndAnotherDay with small challenges, but the approach taken in the original application meant these were minor.
+It was warmly received in its original English, and has since been translated into Spanish, French, Russian, Chinese, and Arabic.
+Chinese and Arabic brought a few small challenges, but the approach we took in the original build meant these were minor.